Skip to content

 Examination arrangements

 There is an expectation that recommendations in Access Statements should reflect a student's normal way of working.
-However, the arrangements you will receive will be individual to you and will depend on your normal way of working and the medical evidence you provide.
+However, the arrangements you receive will be individual to you and will depend on your normal way of working and the medical evidence you provide.
 All recommendations must maintain the integrity of the exam.

-Examples of standard access statement recommendations for exams include (but are not limited to):
+Examples of standard Access Statement recommendations for exams include (but are not limited to):

 • additional time allowances